Emotional baggage—that backlog robs your energy, your aliveness, meaning and purpose in life.

 Can't let go of an ex-partner or the past?

-Few people know that the biggest contributing factor to having trouble letting go has to do with the way the brain and nervous system function.
-That's good news because it means there's a measure of control you can gain by merely working with your body.
+Few people know that the biggest contributing factor to having trouble letting go with old relationships has to do with the way the brain and nervous system function.
+That's good news because it means there's a measure of control you can gain by merely working somatically (ie. via the body).

 In my clinical practice all clients receive body psychotherapy.
 By working with the body, you're actually tapping directly into the nervous system.